masonfmatthews/rails_assignments/assignments/time_entry_sql_practice/README.md

 * Find the developer who worked the fewest hours in January of 2015.
 * Find all time entries which were created by developers who were not assigned to that time entry's project.
 * Find all developers with no time put towards at least one of their assigned projects.
-* Find all pairs of developers who are in two different groups together.
+* Find all pairs of developers who are in two or more different groups together.

 ## Nightmare Mode